dougeby/IntuneDocs/intune-azure/configure-devices/configure-certificate-infrastructure-for-scep.md

 ![Template, issuance requirements tab](.\media\scep_ndes_issuance_reqs.jpg)

 >   [!IMPORTANT]
-    > For Application Policies (in the 4th screenshot), only add the application policies required.
+    > For Application Policies, only add the application policies required.
 Confirm your choices with your security admins.

-To configure the CA to allow the requester to specify the validity period, on the CA run the following commands:
+To configure the CA to allow the requester to specify the validity period:

+1. On the CA run the following commands:
-   1.  **certutil -setreg Policy\EditFlags +EDITF_ATTRIBUTEENDDATE**
+	- **certutil -setreg Policy\EditFlags +EDITF_ATTRIBUTEENDDATE**
-   2.  **net stop certsvc**
+	- **net stop certsvc**
-   3.  **net start certsvc**
+	- **net start certsvc**

-4. On the issuing CA, use the Certification Authority snap-in to publish the certificate template.
+2. On the issuing CA, use the Certification Authority snap-in to publish the certificate template.

-    1. Select the **Certificate Templates** node, click **Action**-&gt; **New** &gt; **Certificate Template to Issue**, and then select the template you created in step 2.
+	Select the **Certificate Templates** node, click **Action**-&gt; **New** &gt; **Certificate Template to Issue**, and then select the template you created in step 2.

-    2. Validate that the template published by viewing it under the **Certificate Templates** folder.
+3. Validate that the template published by viewing it under the **Certificate Templates** folder.

 #### Step 3 - Configure prerequisites on the NDES server